WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 It is expected and even desired that not all functions are annotated to keep this section small.
 It is up to th engine if and when the unannotated functions are compiled.
 It's recommended that these functions get compiled last or lazily on demand.

+*Note: This should be moved to `metadata.function.compilation_order` without the byte offset if such a namespace will be supported by custom annotations.*

 ### Call targets